TigerAppsOrg/TigerApps-Course-Update-Guide/README.md

 1. PrincetonCourses will automatically update to the new term within 24 hours of new courses being released.
    - **Verify** that PrincetonCourses has updated to the new term by going to https://princetoncourses.com and checking that the new term has been added to the "Semester" dropdown, and checking that searching for a course works.
+   - If you don't see the new term, then increment the `HEROKU_RELEASE_VERSION` value in Heroku config vars.
+This should force the cache to refresh.
+You can check that the newest term is in the DB by visting https://princetoncourses.com/api/semesters?v=HEROKU_RELEASE_VERSION.

 ## Update course evaluations